Show a CARL in your life that you love, care, and appreciate them on their special day! 🥳

 “Carl” is a variant of the name “Charles.”
 Both names have the same origin and meaning.
 The name Charles is derived from the Germanic name “Karl,” which became “Carolus” in Latin.
 From “Carolus,” it evolved into “Charles” in French and English.

-The name “Carl” has its origin in Germanic languages.
-It’s derived from the Old High German word “karl” or “karal”, which means free man or man.
-In ancient Germanic societies, a “karl” referred to a commoner who was free and not a slave.
+The name Carl originates from Germanic languages.
+It’s derived from the Old High German word “karl” or “karal”, meaning free man or man.
+In ancient Germanic societies, a “karl” referred to a free commoner, not a slave.
 This term evolved over time and eventually became a personal name used by different Germanic tribes.

 The name “Carl” is closely related to the name “Charles”, which has the same Germanic origin.
-“Charles” evolved from the Frankish name “Karl”, and it spread widely due to the fame of Charlemagne (Latin: Carolus Magnus), the King of the Franks and Lombards and Emperor of the Carolingian Empire in the 8th and 9th centuries.
-Charlemagne’s influence helped popularize the name across Europe, where it became associated with royalty and nobility.
+“Charles” evolved from the Frankish name Karl, which spread widely due to the fame of Charlemagne (Latin: Carolus Magnus or Charles the Great), the King of the Franks and Lombards and Emperor of the Carolingian Empire in the 8th and 9th centuries.
+Charlemagne’s influence helped popularize the name across Europe, where it became associated with royalty and nobility, solidifying the name’s importance in European history.

 The popularity of the name “Carl” can vary from year to year and certainly isn’t immune to cultural fads and personal preferences.
 In Scandinavian countries, such as Sweden and Norway, variations like “Karl” remain popular due to their historical and cultural significance.